Create JS-code for the tooltip behavior.

 data-tooltip and manage tooltips from there.

 P.S.
-To keep things natural and simple: only one tooltip may show up at a time.
+Only one tooltip may show up at a time.